Dr Peter Keohane DClinPsych, GradDipPsych, BSc (Hons)

 The Models I work with

-I work with Cognitive Behavioural Therapy, Solution Focused Therapy, Acceptance and Commitment Therapy, Dialectical Behaviour Therapy, Cognitive Analytic Therapy and Family and Systemic Psychotherapy.
-I recognise and value that each person is an individual and therefore tailor therapy to each person I work with.
+I work with Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Compassion Focused Therapy, Dialectical Behaviour Therapy, Cognitive Analytic Therapy and Family and Systemic Psychotherapy.
+I recognise and value that each person is an individual and therefore tailor my approach to meet the needs of every person I work with.
 I achieve this by using elements of the different therapies that are best placed to support the particular difficulties each person is facing.